 Please tell us about your educational background.

 I got my bachelor degree at the Faculty of Political Sciences University of Belgrade, at the Department of Journalism and Communication.
 Somewhere along my studies I realized I want to specialize in political science.
 So, after my BA, I did an MA in Political Sociology at the same university.
-In 2013, I moved to Budapest, where I first completed an MA degree in political science at the Central European University (CEU), and then enrolled in the PhD program at CEU.
+In 2013, I moved to Budapest, where I first completed an MA degree in political science at the European University, and then enrolled in the PhD program at CEU.
 During my PhD, I spent some time at the University of California Santa Cruz and at the Institute for Human Sciences in Vienna, where I worked on my dissertation.
 I got my PhD in political science from the Comparative Politics track in 2019.

 Why did you choose the ICSID as a place to do your postdoc?
 What other options did you have in mind?